stan-dot/silver-octo-fiesta/readings/papers_reading.md

 https://www.kurzweilai.net/introducing-a-new-feature-of-ibms-watson-the-debater

 then combined with a smaller quantity of high quality, manually labeled data (strong labeled data).
-Using the combined strong and weak data set resulted in improved performance for topicdependent evidence detection, suggesting that this kind of data gathering can be a valuable asset, particularly in data-hungry neural network systems.
+Using the combined strong and weak data set resulted in improved performance for topic dependent evidence detection, suggesting that this kind of data gathering can be a valuable asset, particularly in data-hungry neural network systems.
 The annotated data sets used in this and other Project Debater work are all available online.30

 DART (Data set of Arguments and their Relations on Twitter) data set containing 4,000 tweets annotated as argument/not-argument with 446 support and 122 attack relations.

 if the goal is to reconstruct enthymemes (Razuvayevskaya and Teufel 2017) (see also the discussion of Feng and Hirst [2011] in Section 8.2) or ask critical questions about support relations, we also need to extract the nature of the argumentation schemes being used.